2022 Gartner® Magic Quadrant™ SIEM

-Logs are like an x-ray report of the body.
-Logs provides visibility into the health of application and infrastructure stack.
-Without logs the internal operations on most IT components would be inscrutable.
-The lack of log visibility further creates operational challenges when modern applications are leveraging the cloud, the infrastructure they don’t own, and microservices architecture where three tier architecture is transformed into n-tier architecture with many-to-many communications between those services.
+Logs provide visibility into the health of the application and infrastructure stacks.
+The lack of log visibility creates operational challenges when modern applications leverage the cloud, the infrastructure they don’t own, and microservices architecture, where three-tier architecture is transformed into n-tier architecture with many-to-many communications between those services.

-In the event of security incident or operation outage, your DevOps, ITOps, and SecOps team(s) do not have insight that allows them to quickly resolve the issue.
-This lack of visibility into their stack often creates higher application latency and more system outages, which translates into poor customer experience and customer churn.
+If a security incident or operation outage occurs, your DevOps, ITOps, and SecOps team(s) do not have insight that allows them to resolve the issue quickly.
+This lack of visibility into their stack often creates higher application latency and system outages, resulting in poor customer experience and customer churn.

-Knowing where to look to pinpoint problems that cause customer satisfaction issues, applications to slow down, system-wide outages, or security threats, are primary reason for the existence of logs.
-Each individual log contains a stream of events, and includes wealth of data about software and related infrastructure performance, availability, user access, and behavior.
-Happily, in today’s tech-driven world, logs are pretty much ubiquitous.
+Knowing where to look to pinpoint problems that cause customer satisfaction issues, applications to slow down, system-wide outages, or security threats, is the primary reason for the existence of logs.
+Each log contains a stream of events and includes a wealth of data about software and related infrastructure performance, availability, user access, and behavior.
 By analyzing these logs, one can proactively detect and resolve issues that impact the business.